Library Law

 attorney about library issues that might be controversial and share a bit about your understanding of district library law.

-There are some attorneys in Idaho who specialize in working with public libraries, so a district library may wish to contact one of those attorneys instead of a local one.
+There are some attorneys in Idaho who specialize in working with public libraries.
+A district library may wish to contact one of those attorneys instead of a local one.

 Your library’s risk management provider may also be able to help.
 Contact information for your risk management provider should be in your library’s Transition Notebook.